akamlani/cooperhewitt/README.md

 The primary goal is to understand how the visitors are interacting with the museum so that the experience can be further improved.
 In addition, a lot of effort goes into planning exhibitions, exhibition planning can be further improved by understanding the visitor patterns.

+For a further breakdown please review the [slide deck](docs/CooperHewitt.pdf).

 ## Exploratory Analysis
 Lets take a quick peak of how the pen is being used and some of the metadata about Cooper Hewitt.